tilakp/tilakp/README.md

 ## Hi there 👋

-Hello, my name is Tilak Patel.
-I am a developer/builder by heart.
-I live in Redmond, Washington with my beautiful wife and work at Amazon.
-Living a meaningful life is something that fuels me and keeps me going.
-I love taking [photos](https://www.instagram.com/tilak) and reading [books](http://goodreads.com/tilakv).

-You will find some of my non-work related experiments ⚡ on github.
+You will find some of my non-work related experiments ⚡ here.

 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=tilakp&hide=html)